allanverasce/pangenewhale/README.md

 <img src="screenshots/createproject.png" alt="CreateProject" width="800" height="600" />

-# Tool Selection and Parameter Configuration
+# Tool Selection and Parameter Configuration window
 In the next window, the user can customize their analysis.
 The available options are:
 * Select the desired tool to perform the analysis;
 * Use standard parameters provided by each tool, previously added to the PanGeneWhale database;